TimAnthonyAlexander/loom/README.md

     - `assistant-msg`: streaming assistant content
     - `task:prompt`: approval request with diff
     - `system:busy`: UI busy state
  - Approvals:
    - For actions that require approval (e.g., applying file edits), a dialog presents a summary and a formatted diff.
 Choose Approve or Reject.
+   - Auto-approval settings can bypass manual approval for shell commands and file edits

 ## Tools and approvals
 Tools are registered in the backend via `registerTools` (see `cmd/loomgui/main.go`) and defined under `internal/tool/`.
 Typical tools include: